1

 Therefore, its appearance may change.

-Steady State Universe: May have expansion or contraction.
+Steady State Universe: May have expansion or contraction, or a

 Any activity that occurs must be